metagenome-atlas/atlas/docs/usage/output.rst

 ----------
 When the input was paired end, we will put out three the reads in three fractions R1,R2 and se The se are the paired end reads which lost their mate during the filtering.

-The se are seamlessly integrated in the next steps.
+The se reads are no longer used as they usually represent an insignificant number of reads.

 Assembly